TechvaganzaOperationsManager/backend_training/README.md

 # Project Guidelines

 Welcome to the project!
-Please follow the instructions below to ensure smooth collaboration and code quality.
+Please follow the instructions below to ensure smooth collaboration, code quality, and organization of your work.

 ## Branching Strategy